When do I need a permit from the Township?

 How do I register my children for school?

 Pocopson Township is part of the Unionville-Chadds Ford School District.
-Registration information is available here.
+View registration information here.

 Is there public water and sewer in Pocopson?

 Most Township residents have on-site wells.
 In a few instances, mostly in or near larger housing developments, water is supplied by Aqua of Pennsylvania.

 Most homes in Pocopson have on-site septic systems rather than public sewers.
 The Chester County Health Department’s Owners’ Manual for On-Lot Sewer Systems provides useful information on care and maintenance of your system.

 Pocopson Township residents are required to have their septic tanks pumped out at least once every three years.
 Please provide a copy of the receipt to the Township, showing the date of septic tank cleanout, the amount pumped, and the name of the hauler.
 Chester County maintains a list of licensed Liquid Waste Pumpers.

 Wastewater treatment plants at Riverside and the Preserve are owned by DELCORA.
 Please call:

 - 610-876-5523, x264 (for operations questions)